 ‘The historical assumptions behind the General Scholium’, in Isaac Newton’s General Scholium, ed.
 S. Ducheyne, S. Mandelbrote and S. Snobelen (Leiden: Brill, forthcoming)

 ‘Attitudes to ancient philosophy’, in The Cambridge history of the philosophy of science, ed.
 D. Jalobeanu and D. Miller (Cambridge, forthcoming, c.
 2020)

-1. The kingdom of darkness: Bayle, Newton, comparative religion, and the rejection of philosophy
+1. The Kingdom of Darkness: Bayle, Newton, Orientalism, and the Emancipation of the European Mind from Philosophy

 H. Nellen, Hugo Grotius: A lifelong struggle for peace in Church and State, 1583–1645 [Trans. by J. C. Grayson of Hugo de Groot, een leven in strijd om de vrede, 1583–1645 (Amsterdam: Balans, 2007)] (Leiden: Brill, 2015), Journal of Ecclesiastical History, 67 (2016)

 ‘Rambling on’.
 Essay review of Diogenes Laertius, Livres of the Eminent Philosophers, trans.
 Pamela Mensch (2018), Times Literary Supplement (April 2019)

 ‘Going for Gold’.
 Essay review of William Newman’s Newton the Alchemist (2019), Literary Review (March 2019)

 ‘Misrepresentations’.
 Essay review of Alexander Bevilacqua’s Republic of Arabic Letters (2018) and Christopher De Bellaigue’s Islamic Enlightenment (2017), London Review of Books (November 2018)